-The river begins in Anantagiri Hills near Vicarabad, Rangareddi district, 90 kilometers to the west of Hyderabad and joins Krishna River near Wazirabad in Nalgonda district.
-Normally, it is a contracted and smooth stream flowing through the city, but it was famous for causing destruction and loss of life when it floods.
+Musi River begins in Anantagiri Hills near Vicarabad, Rangareddi district, 90 kilometers to the west of Hyderabad and joins Krishna River near Wazirabad in Nalgonda district after covering a distance of about 240 km.

 There are many bridges constructed across the Musi River in Hyderabad city.
 The oldest bridge is called ‘Purana Pul’, which literally means the ‘old bridge’.
 The Qutb Shahi sultans of Golconda built it during the 16th century.
 ‘Naya Pul’ or the ‘new bridge’ is made near High court.
 The other bridges are located in Dabirpura, Amberpet Chaderghat and Uppal Kalan.

 Flood by Musi River